The complexity of knapsack problems in wreath products: Introduction

-\subparagraph{Power word problems.} In the power word problems for a f.g.~group $G$ ($\PowWP(G)$ for short) the input consists of an expression $u_1^{n_1} u_2^{n_2} \cdots u_d^{n_d}$, where $u_1, \ldots, u_d$ are words over the group generators and $n_1, \ldots, n_d$ are binary encoded integers.
-The power word problem arises very natural in the context of the knapsack problem: it allows to verify a proposed solution for a knapsack equation with binary encoded numbers.
+\subparagraph{Power word problems.} In the power word problem for a f.g.~group $G$ ($\PowWP(G)$ for short) the input consists of an expression $u_1^{n_1} u_2^{n_2} \cdots u_d^{n_d}$, where $u_1, \ldots, u_d$ are words over the group generators and $n_1, \ldots, n_d$ are binary encoded integers.
+The problem is then to decide whether the expression $u_1^{n_1}u_2^{n_2}\cdots u_d^{n_d}$ evaluates to the identity in $G$.
+The power word problem arises very naturally in the context of the knapsack problem: it allows us to verify a proposed solution for a knapsack equation with binary encoded numbers.
 The power word problem has been first studied in \cite{LoWe19}, where it was shown that the power word problem for f.g.~free groups has the same complexity as the word problem and hence can be solved in logarithmic space.
 Other groups with easy power word problems are f.g.~nilpotent groups and wreath products $A \wr \mathbb{Z}$ with $A$ f.g.~abelian \cite{LoWe19}.
 In contrast it is shown in \cite{LoWe19} that the power word problem for wreath products $G \wr \mathbb{Z}$, where $G$ is either finite non-solvable or f.g.~free, is $\coNP$-complete.
 Implicitly, the power word problem appeared also in the work of Ge \cite{Ge93}, where it was shown that one can verify in polynomial time an identity $\alpha_1^{n_1} \alpha_2^{n_2}\cdots \alpha_d^{n_d} = 1$, where the $\alpha_i$ are elements of an algebraic number field and the $n_i$ are binary encoded integers.
 Let us also remark that the power word problem is a special case of the compressed word problem \cite{Loh14}, which asks whether a grammar-compressed word over the group generators evaluates to the group identity.

 \subparagraph{Main results.} In this paper, we are mainly interested in the problems $\PowWP(G)$, $\KP(G)$ and $\ExpEq(G)$ for the case where $G$ is a wreath product.
 We start with the following result: